We use our proprietary methodology to produce these rankings. Learn more →

 Bachelor’s:

-The Bachelor of Arts in Game Design program enables students to gain a deeper understanding of user experience, communications and psychology while creating compelling interactive systems.
+The BA in Game Design program enables students to gain a deeper understanding of user experience, communications and psychology while creating compelling interactive systems.
 Course topics include 2D and 3D level design, game mechanics, scripting languages, cognitive psychology, and more.
 Students also collaborate with others on a series of semester- and year-long projects.

-• Master of Fine Arts in Digital Arts
+DigiPen also offers the Master of Fine Arts in Digital Arts.

 The school has branch campuses in Spain, Singapore, and a partnership with Keimyung University in South Korea, in addition to its main campus based just outside of America’s game design hub in Seattle.